-- ICU: (update 8/19/21) Due to surges in COVID cases, visiting hours will be from 8-8:30 a.m., 12-12:30 p.m. and 5:00-5:30pm.
-Upon patient’s admission to ICU, 2 people will be identified as part of the patient’s care team and will receive a special designated armband.
-These 2 people will be allowed to visit at the specified times.
+- ICU: (update 8/19/21) Due to surges in COVID cases, visiting hours will be from 8-8:30 a.m., 12-12:30 p.m. and 5:00-5:30 p.m.
+Two visitors will be allowed into the room at a time during each visitation period.
 Once a visitor arrives to the ICU waiting room, they need to dial 2771 or 2772 from the waiting room phone to notify the nursing staff of arrival.

 - Emergency Room: Adult patients may have one designated visitor.
 Pediatric patients may have two adult visitors.
 COVID ER patients will not be allowed visitors.
-In the event the patient is admitted, visitors will must follow the policies above.
+In the event the patient is admitted, visitors must follow the policies above.

 - Cafeteria: The cafeteria is open to the general public.
 Visitors will be screened at the door and must wear a mask while in the building.